ibm-cloud-docs/devsecops/devsecops-security-compliance.md

 #### Identity and Access Management
 {: #scc-iam-goals}

-- 3000622 - Check whether Toolchain has no more than # users with the IAM administrator role.
+- 3000622 - Check whether toolchain has no more than # users with the IAM administrator role.
-- 3000629 - Check whether Toolchain has no more than # service IDs with the IAM administrator role.
+- 3000629 - Check whether toolchain has no more than # service IDs with the IAM administrator role.
 - 3000633 - Check whether {{site.data.keyword.contdelivery_short}} has at least # users with the IAM manager role.
 - 3000634 - Check whether {{site.data.keyword.contdelivery_short}} has at least # service IDs with the IAM manager role.
-- 3000638 - Check whether Toolchain service access is managed only by IAM access groups.
+- 3000638 - Check whether toolchain service access is managed only by IAM access groups.

 ## Governing {{site.data.keyword.contdelivery_short}} resource configuration
 {: #scc-govern}